10.1.3 Drugs that suppress the rheumatic disease process

 - All patients with suspected inflammatory joint disease should be referred to a specialist as soon as possible to confirm diagnosis and evaluate disease activity; early initiation of DMARDs is recommended to control the signs and symptoms, and to limit joint damage.
 Refer to the rheumatology shared care guidelines.

 - Methotrexate tablets should be prescribed in 2.5mg strength only.
 The MHRA has received reports of prescription and dispensing errors for methotrexate that have resulted in serious and fatal adverse reactions.
 The prescribed dose for methotrexate in non-malignant conditions is usually once a week.
 Tablets should be taken together, at the same time of day.
 Prescribers must specify the day of the week on which the dose is to be taken, avoiding Monday – this is to avoid ‘Monday’ being misread as ‘morning’ on prescriptions.
 The 10mg strength should not be used since they may be confused with the 2.5mg tablets.
-See NPSA ‘Improving compliance with oral methotrexate’ guidelines for further information and Northern Ireland ‘Policy for the safe use of oral methotrexate in secondary care’.
+For further information see MHRA, NPSA ‘Improving compliance with oral methotrexate’ guidelines and Northern Ireland ‘Policy for the safe use of oral methotrexate in secondary care’.

 - Providing monitoring procedure is followed, NSAIDs may be prescribed with methotrexate.